sy2u/sy2u.github.io/_pages/about.md

 # 🎓 Education
-- **Ph.D. in Computer Science and Engineering**, The Chinese University of Hong Kong, Aug/2025 -
+- **Ph.D. in Computer Science and Engineering**, The Chinese University of Hong Kong, Aug/2025 - Present
 - **B.Eng. in Electrical Engineering and Automation**, Zhejiang University, Sep/2021 - Jul/2025
 - **B.S. in Electrical Engineering, Minor in Computer Science**, University of Illinois at Urbana-Champaign, Aug/2021 - May/2025